 The philosophical system developed in my writings is inspired by the spiritual philosophy of Shrii Shrii Anandamurti (Prabhat Ranjan Sarkar) (May 21, 1921 – October 21, 1990).

-I have constructed a synthesis based on my strong intuitions and the teachings of the spiritual masters throughout history.
+I have constructed a synthesis based on my intuitions and the teachings of the spiritual masters throughout history.
 I refer to this synthesis as Soul Monism.

 I have paid some attention to academic philosophy but it has never been my reference.
 My background in physics played a role but science is not a reference for this philosophy either.
 I have paid no attention to religious dogma but I have concentrated my attention on descriptions of spiritual experiences by sages in all cultures.